 Staining and putting finishing touches on woods throughout your kitchen isn’t a difficult process.
 It can also make your wood products in your kitchen stand out and look sharp.
 Most stains are highly flammable and all flames should stay away from the area.
 Most stains and finishes can also also cause damage if inhaled or gets into your eyes.

-It is recommended to use vapor-less wood staining and finishes products such as PureColor’s products.
+It is recommended to use vapor-less wood staining and finishing products such as PureColor’s products.
 These newer products are safe for the environment and the people, children, and animals around it!

 - Safety glasses to keep out of eyes.